Partner with Sage

 - GIS mapping of park assets, pedestrian ramps and storm drains

 “The Sage Project is a meaningful partnership that allows National City to remain committed to, and in some cases accelerate, our strategic goals during a time when most cities are struggling to provide basic services.
-San Diego State University has so much brainpower, and now it is being directed to help deal with real issues at a local level as part of a larger effort by universities to play a meaningful role in the sustainability of their communities.” – Brad Raulston, Deputy City Manager for National City
+San Diego State University has so much brainpower, and now it is being directed to help deal with real issues at a local level as part of a larger effort by universities to play a meaningful role in the sustainability of their communities.” – Brad Raulston, City Manager, City of National City

 Let us know you’re interested!